The City of Milwaukee Phase 4.1 Order Update

-MILWAUKEE – On May 15, 2020, the City of Milwaukee Health Department (MHD) issued a public health and safety order called ‘Moving Milwaukee Forward.’
-This order uses a measured, phased approach that utilizes data-driven gating criteria that aligns with federal and state guidance.
-This plan outlines the measures needed for the City of Milwaukee based on the latest science.
-Milwaukee has made steady progress in reducing the impact of COVID-19.

-Below are the Five Key Indicators and Gating Criteria that drive our City’s advancement through the phases and guide our reopening.

 These measures are reassessed every Friday but advancement through the phases can only occur 14 days after we are in a new phase.
-Today is the 7-week mark for Phase 4.1.
-The last update showed a decline in community spread but it was not statistically significant.
-This week, we have a minor increase.
-The slope of linear regression is {0.12 with a P-value of 0.187 (95% CI:-0.05, 0.28)].
-However, our positivity rate has increased; it is now 6.4 % up from 4.9% last week.
-We will hold in phase 4.1 and reassess our progress next week, September 24, 2020 as a consistent statistically significant decline is our goal.
+Today is the 8-week mark for Phase 4.1.
+This week, we are seeing a significantly positive trend and have moved into RED for cases.
+The slope of linear regression is 0.28 with a P-value of 0.004 and our positivity rate has increased; it is now 8.0 % up from 6.4% last week.
+We will hold in phase 4.1 and reassess our progress next week, October 2, 2020 as a consistent statistically significant decline is our goal.
 MHD will continue to monitor the situation to determine if additional protective measures are necessary to reduce the spread of COVID-19.

-Reminder – Masks are required per the MKE Cares mask ordinance, which went into effect on July 16, 2020 for the city of Milwaukee and the rest of the State on August 1, 2020.
+Reminder – Masks are required per the MKE Cares mask ordinance, which went into effect on July 16, 2020 for the city of Milwaukee and was extended for the rest of the State on September 22, 2020.
 Please report business violations of the mask laws and order 4.1. by calling 414-286-3674 or emailing cehadmin@milwaukee.gov.
 Complaints will remain anonymous.

 Under our phase 4.1 order, restaurants and bars are required to submit their Business COVID Safety Plan and fill out the Risk Assessment Tool to continue in person dining.
 (Deadline was 11:59 p.m.
 CT, September 15, 2020).
 The facility’s COVID safety plan is comprised of two pieces.
 A complete safety plan is comprised of supporting documentation that addresses the components of the Risk Assessment Tool.
 The Risk Assessment Tool can be located at: https://city.milwaukee.gov/MMFS/SafetyPlan.
 Documents should be sent to cehadmin@milwaukee.govwith the subject line “COVID SAFETY PLAN: [insert name and address].”
 They can also be mailed in dropped into the drop box located in the Zeidler Municipal Building, on the first floor, by the lead and vital records department.